dan-t/cabal-cargs/README.md

 only the case for the `pure` formatting option.
 For the other formatting options currently the fields c_sources, extra_libraries and ld_options are ignored.

-Also there's one special flag for `hdevtools` which is always printed out: the used socket file.
+Also there's one special field for `hdevtools` which is always printed out: the used socket file.

 Flags